Niorlys/A-competitive-python/_1_introduction.md

 # Competitive Programming

 Competitive programming involves developing and utilizing algorithms to solve well-known computational problems in their various forms.
 Being well-versed in competitive programming can transform you into a well-rounded programmer, capable of creating superior software.
 It also fosters creativity in solving complex computer science problems that may emerge in future job scenarios.
-Additionally, competitive programming can be an enjoyable and intellectually stimulating activity.
+But what I love is that competitive programming can be an enjoyable and intellectually stimulating activity.
 To excel in competitive programming, it's essential to be familiar with several key aspects, as outlined below.

-## Be familiar with...
+## Be familiar with

 ### Be familiar with classic computer science data structure and algorithms

 Data structures provide a systematic way of organizing and managing data, enabling programmers to handle complex problems with more clarity and efficiency, and mastery of algorithms not only accelerates the problem-solving process but also enhances the ability to think algorithmically, leading to solutions that are not just functional but also optimized for speed and resource usage.
 Also, it is useful to do algorithm analysis to know if the time/space complexity of the developed algorithm passes the time/space limits of the problem, so it is good to be familiarized with asymptotic notation of functions.

- **Asymptotic notation and bounds**
+### Asymptotic notation and bounds

 * `f(n) = Ω(g(n))` if there exists positives `c` and `N` such that `f(n)>=cg(n)` for all `n>=N`.
 * `f(n) = O(g(n))` if there exists positives `c` and `N` such that `f(n)<=cg(n)` for all `n>=N`.
 * The best time for sorting algorithms requiring comparison is `Ω(n log2 n)`.
 * `2**10` is approx. `1K`, `2**20` is approx. `1M`.

-### Be acquainted with classic computer science problems no matter how hard they are.
+### Be acquainted with classic computer science problems no matter how hard they are

 Tackling these problems enhances critical thinking and problem-solving abilities.
 It trains you to approach complex challenges methodically and creatively.
 The principles and techniques learned from these problems give you the confidence and expected solving speed when facing variations of these problems.

-# Python's Toolbox for competitive programming
+## Python's Toolbox for competitive programming

 Python's standard (CPython) library and built-ins come with a set of useful tools to save time and add speed to our scripts in problem-solving.
 Looking for speed and efficiency requires to use of the standard library as much as possible, since most of the time the tools are optimized using C extension modules, which run faster due to the compiled nature of C. If you check the code of some built-in library, likely will find a pattern like this:

 ```
 def _some_function(*args, **kwargs):
     ...